gvwilson/thirdbit/fiction/iffy/index.md

 and Honesty meant—well,
 Iffy was still trying to work that out.

-The torpedoes peeled away as they entered the harbor to resume their endless patrol.
+The torpedoes peeled away as they entered the harbor.
 The spotter drone banked and turned back out to sea a few moments later, the sun sparkling off the solar cells in its wings.
 Iffy watched it go,
-wishing she too could spread her wings and fly away.
+wishing that she too could spread her wings and fly away.

 A quartet of Marines stood on the pier in a semi-circle around the old woman they had spoken with two days earlier.